RetroPie/RetroPie-Docs/docs/Wiimotes-with-classic-controllers.md

 fi
 ```

 When you restart your pi, press 1+2 on each wiimote when you hear the first ding.
 After a few seconds, you'll hear a ding for each wiimote registered.
 If the bluetooth device isn't available, you'll hear a triple-ding warning you of the error.
-If you don't have it already, the script will try to install the ogg123 package, so you may want to be connected to the Internet the first time you start up your RetroPie system.

 Now, you can skip directly to the "Register Wiimotes Before Emulationstation Starts" section.